• Skip to primary navigation

 Bite into a slice of paleo apple pie and revel in cozy baked apples kissed with maple and cinnamon, all wrapped up in a tender crust you wouldn't know was grain-free.
 Don't skip a scoop of vanilla ice cream, dairy-free if you like.
 My current favorite paleo ice cream is Vixen Kitchen which comes from Santa Cruz, California.

-• Flaky Paleo Pie Crust
+Flaky Paleo Apple Pie with Almond Flour Crust

 Print Recipe Pin Recipe